spell-music/csound-expression/tutorial/chapters/BasicTypesTutorial.md

 Strings (Str)
 -----------------------------------

-The friend of mine has made a wonderful record in Ableton.
+The friend of mine has made a wonderful track in Ableton.
 I have a wav-file from her and want to beep-along with it.
 I can use a `diskin2` opcode for it: